 How much marijuana can I legally possess with a registry ID card and where can I use the drug?

-With your registry ID card you are legally able to possess up to 2.5 ounces of medical marijuana.
+Even with a registered MMJ ID card, there are still strict medical marijuana laws in Arizona.
+Having your card does not by-pass any responsibilities that come with being a medical marijuana patient.
+With your registry ID card you are legally able to possess up to 2.5 ounces of medical marijuana (the dried flower) or mixtures or preparations (such as resin or hashish) made from 2.5 ounces of dried flowers..
 If you do not live within 25 miles of a state run dispensary, you are permitted to own and grow at total of 12 marijuana plants.

 When you use your marijuana, you cannot do so in the dispensary, itself.
 You also cannot smoke medical marijuana in public places, parks or schools.
 Marijuana edibles and infused products sold by the dispensaries can be consumed in public according to state law.
 Your individual location, nursing institution, hospice, assisted living facility or other health care environments may also impose their own restrictions.

-While you can possess up to 2.5 ounces of marijuana under your patient registry ID, you cannot operate your motor vehicle while using the product or under its influence.
+While under your patient registry ID you can possess up to 2.5 ounces of dried flower marijuana, or mixtures or preparations (such as resin or hashish) made from 2.5 of dried flowers, you cannot operate your motor vehicle while using the product or under its influence.
 Doing so puts you at extreme general and legal risk.
 It also endangers others on the roads.

 What happens if I test positive for marijuana at work, but possess a medical marijuana ID card?